dart-lang/site-www/src/language/concurrency/index.md

 ## How isolates work

 Most modern devices have multi-core CPUs.
-To take advantage multiple cores, developers sometimes use shared-memory threads running concurrently.
+To take advantage of multiple cores, developers sometimes use shared-memory threads running concurrently.
 However, shared-state concurrency is
 [error prone](https://en.wikipedia.org/wiki/Race_condition#In_software) and